Red Team: Building 682, 1st Floor

 Did you know that you may be randomly selected to provide feedback on your visits with a provider at our clinic?

 Throughout the MEDCOM patients are randomly selected by the Office of the Surgeon General to provide feedback on how we are meeting your healthcare needs.

 This survey is known as the Army Provider Level Satisfaction Survey (APLSS) and it is a tool that is used to gauge the performance of all Military Treatment Facilities.

 Your feedback, whether positive or negative, is instrumental in identifying areas of strengths and weaknesses.
 Your anonymous answers tell us what we need to work on.

 In addition to improving customer care, these surveys generate revenue for the facility which allows us to update or facilities and equipment.

 If you receive the survey in the mail, please take a minute to complete and return the survey so that we can better meet your needs.

-- Schofield Barracks Customer Relations Office can provide assistance with PCM change requests as well, the CRO is located in Bldg 676 room 120
+- Schofield Barracks Customer Relations Office can provide assistance with PCM change requests as well.
+The CRO can be contacted at 433-8504.

 Patient Representative/Customer Relations